grafana/grafonnet/gen/grafonnet-v9.4.0/docs/grafonnet/query/tempo.md

 static fields are pre-set in the UI, dynamic fields are added by the user

-Accepted values for `value` are static, dynamic
+Accepted values for `value` are "static", "dynamic"

 #### fn filters.withValue